msridhar/rewriting-proxy/README.md

 The library also exposes a `rewriteHTML(html, url, rewriter, headerCode)` function that rewrites the inline scripts in a given `html` string with URL `url`, using the `rewriter` function and `headerCode` string as described above.

+To see a real-world use of the library, look at [jalangi_proxy.js](https://github.com/SRA-SiliconValley/jalangi/blob/master/src/js/commands/jalangi_proxy.js) from the [Jalangi framework](https://github.com/SRA-SiliconValley/jalangi).

 Limitations
 -----------